 Some bloggers have a plugin that ensures comments aren’t too short.
 If they are, they may have been left by a spammer.

 An example of a comment that might trigger an anti-spam warning is “too short.”

 The problem is not everyone who leaves a short comment is a spammer.
 Getting that nasty note when you’re trying to leave a comment can be annoying at best.

 When you reply to your commenters, you need a certain finesse.
 In other words, follow certain blog commenting techniques.

 For example, when you reply to your commenters, you need to make the commenter feel heard and then respond to their comment or question.

 Leaving more indepth, thoughtful replies has several advantages.

 First, when you avoid talking about yourself and discuss your commenters’ thoughts or concerns, you accomplish several important goals.
 For example, you make people feel understood.
 Also, you come off genuine especially if you make each reply unique.
 Showing people you genuinely want to help them builds trust.

-Leaving thoughtful comments has even more advantages as well.
+Thoughtful comments have even more advantages as well.

-By leaving a thoughtful response, you make your post longer.
+By leaving a thoughtful response, you make your blog post longer since you’re adding more words to the post.
 This boosts SEO since Google gives priority visibility to longer posts.